V8tr/LinesSorter-Xcode-Extension/README.md

 - [X] ⚒ No longer hack your Xcode to install custom plugins.
 - [X] ⌨️ Sort and tidy import statements with a single shortcut.
-- [X] 📃 Sort any selected lines of code: long constant definitions, enum cases, localized strings etc.
+- [X] 📃 Sort any selected lines of code: long constants definitions, enum cases, localized strings etc.
 - [X] ⚡️ Fast, tested, secure.

 ## Examples